Marx-wrld/Real-Estate/README.md

 # Real-Estate
-A real estate web application built in React.js(UI), redux, Firebase, MongoDB, and tailwind.
+A real estate web application built in React.js(UI), redux, Firebase, JWT, MongoDB, and tailwind.

 - Link to the app - https://kana-estate.onrender.com/